 The survey component of ELSA has been designed to maximise comparability of results with other international longitudinal studies on ageing, such as the US Health and Retirement Study (HRS) and the Survey of Health, Ageing and Retirement in Europe (SHARE).
 Additionally, other HRS based ageing studies have been developed in other countries such as China (CHARLS), Japan (JHRS) and India (LASI) and a major goal of the ELSA team is to test innovations in questionnaire design and share these innovations with these other collaborative studies.

-The ELSA Wave 7 fieldwork was completed in May 2015 and the data will be accessible from the data archive in January 2016.
+The ELSA Wave 7 fieldwork was completed in May 2015 and the data will be accessible from the data archive by the end of March 2016.
 A number of new items were included in the survey at Wave 7: an objective measure of hearing ability, additional questions to determine cognitive ability and questions on expectations of paying for care and knowledge of care funding.